turingschool/front-end-curriculum/lessons/module-1/refactoring-html-css.md

 ## Learning Goals

-* Understand the importance of consistent formatting and convention in a code base
+* Justify the importance of consistent formatting and convention in a code base
 * Create a checklist to ensure that our HTML and CSS code is accessible for our users and other developers

 ## Vocabulary